asymingt/deepdive/readme.md

 You can now get some information about how much data was recorded:

     rosbag info /path/to/deepdive/ros/data/first.bag

+Also, note that you can use the ```compress``` utility to reduce bag sizes.
+This is not necessary, but helps if you are checking you bag into git:

+    pushd /path/to/deepdive/ros/data
+    rosbag compress first.bag
+    rm -rf first.orig.bag
+    popd

 ## Step 2 : Run calibration